tytydraco/yessleep/out/Theres_a_universe_where_earth_is_filled_with_unknown_horrors_Part_2.md

 This is my message to you.
 My readers.

 You better to stay where you are now.
-Don't go to other universes.
+Don't go to other worlds.
 Because maybe, you'll end up in the most horrifying places you never want to go.